 With over 8,000 rooms in 19 halls, we offer a variety of types, costs and locations.
 Much of our accommodation is very near to the main University buildings and all of it is within two miles (three kilometres) of our campus.

 Halls and facilities

 The range of halls and types of rooms we offer is extensive: from modern self-catering flats through to traditional college-style catered halls of residence.
 You are assured of your privacy as all rooms are single occupancy.

 Both single and mixed-sex accommodation is available, and there is the option of en suite or shared bathroom facilities.
 We offer specially adapted rooms for students with disabilities.
 All rooms have an Internet connection.

 Facilities vary between halls, but many have their own social areas, libraries, music rooms and sports facilities.

 University accommodation represents great value for money.
-Residency fees cover Internet connection, personal possessions insurance and all utility services.
-As an example, fees for 2018/19, based on a 40–42 week letting period, are:
+Residency fees covers WiFi, personal possessions insurance and all utility services.
+Typically fees for 2024/25, based on a 40–42 week letting period, can range between:

 • £113–£127 per week for a single self-catering room with shared facilities;